gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 <details><summary> The reds cannot be that bright! </summary>

-loje o suno ale ala / "The reds must not be completely bright"
+[loje o suno ale ala ]{.tokipona} / "The reds must not be completely bright"

-loje o suno wawa ala / "The reds must not be intensely bright"
+[loje o suno wawa ala ]{.tokipona} / "The reds must not be intensely bright"

-loje o suno pi wawa ala / "The reds must be bright in a non-intense way"
+[loje o suno pi wawa ala ]{.tokipona} / "The reds must be bright in a non-intense way"

 ::: info